Skip navigation

 Yes; we've worked with the City Council to help produce these over the years.
 There's an online copy of the printed map and from that webpage you can request to be sent one.
 You may be able to find one at the tourist information centre.
 Can we help you with a particular route?
 However, you may find our interactive journey planning helpful in finding good routes.

-See our page on Cycle Proficiency training and adult cycle training, which are run by the County Council.
+See our page on training for the Bikeability scheme for children (formerly Safer Cycling or Cycle Proficiency) and Bikeability for adults.
+These are run by the County Council.
 Well done for considering starting/better cycling!

 Do you go on bike rides?